 First, let’s look at the little tabletop lambada we’re going to do and then at some of the basic tools we’ll need to make our dance happen.

 Note: The illustrations for this piece were done by none other than Mark Frauenfelder, founding editor-in-chief of Make: and co-founder of Boing Boing.
 When not running sidestream media empires, he’s also a talented artist and illustrator.

 Let’s Do the Solder Dance!

 Like many good things in life, good soldering is all about timing, rhythm.
 It’s a sort of dance where you have to get the sequence and the timing just right.
-And, like dancing, as you learn, you will go from feeling like a fumbling klutz to something to joyfully finding your groove.
+And, like dancing, as you learn, you will go from feeling like a fumbling klutz to joyfully finding your groove.
 And then, the real fun and self-expression can start.
-There’s nothing like having a lot of components to solder on a PCB, getting on a roll, and seeing these near-perfect little solder beads being laid down in quick succession like you’re some kind of precision solderbot.
-You’ll know you’ve finally become good at soldering when you look at that empty PCB and a big pile o’ parts and feel excited to get crankin’, rather than feeling a sense of dread, like you’re about to start in working on your tax returns.
+There’s nothing like having a lot of components to solder on a PCB, getting on a roll, and seeing these near-perfect little solder beads being laid down in quick succession, like you’re some kind of precision solderbot.
+You’ll know you’ve finally become good at soldering when you look at that empty PCB and a big pile o’ parts and feel excited to get crankin’, rather than feeling a sense of dread, like you’re about to tackle your tax returns.

 To emphasize the sequence and timing aspects of soldering, we’ve illustrated it as a little dance.
 Following along with us, won’t you?
 1-2-3, 1-2-3…